-Once these officials are contacted, if they confirm that a UMBC student has been involved in an off- campus incident, they will contact UMBC administration.
-If the situation is deemed to violate the Student Code of Conduct, the office of Student Judicial Programs will begin the judicial process with the off-campus UMBC student.
+Once these officials are contacted, if they confirm that a UMBC student has been involved in an off-campus incident, they will contact UMBC administration.
+If the situation is deemed to violate the Student Code of Conduct, Student Conduct and Community Standards will begin the judicial process with the off-campus UMBC student.

 - Explain the complaint to the off-campus student;